aerickt/lapwing-for-beginners/src/Chapter-25.md

 ## Emily's modifiers dictionary

-This dictionary allows you to write any shortcut possible on a regular keyboard in one stroke.
+This dictionary allows writing any keyboard shortcut that can be pressed on a regular keyboard.

 ### Usage

 Similar to her symbols dictionary, Emily's modifier dictionary uses a unique right hand ender chord: `-LGTS`.
-As this is a very rare chord, we can be sure that any outline including this chord does not conflict with any other words.
+As this is a very rare chord, any modifier outline will likely not conflict with any pre-existing outlines.
 The Ctrl, Shift, Alt, and Super (Windows) keys are pressed with the right index and middle finger and the letter or symbol is pressed with the left hand.

 ![](img/25-emily-modifiers.png)